 Jetpack gives you the option to adjust the fields (remove the existing ones or add new ones), and finally add the form to your post:

 Here’s what the final contact form looks like:

-Fast Secure Contact Form is a surprisingly easy to use plugin, especially considering all the customization options it offers.
+Fast Secure Contact Form is a surprisingly easy-to-use plugin, especially considering all the customization options it offers.

 You use it by going to Plugins / FS Contact Form in the dashboard.
-There, you can create new forms and modify the existing ones (there are two example forms created automatically during install).
+There, you can create new forms and modify the existing ones (there are two example forms created automatically during installation).

 For each of the forms, you can adjust the basic settings, tweak the fields, adjust the CSS styles, set the security features (like CAPTCHA), and more:

 I highly encourage you to give all that a look and see what’s possible, but if you want to display your contact form as soon as possible then just use the default shortcode on whatever post or page:

 Get this contact form plugin if: You’d like to have more influence over how your contact form works and what sort of security mechanisms it uses.
 There’s a massive amount of parameters that you can adjust with this plugin, and make your forms fit your needs perfectly.

 Hey, I won’t lie to you here, even though I started this post questioning Contact Form 7’s position on the market, the fact is that it’s still one of the top solutions out there, and I just have to include it on this list too.

 Contact Form 7 gives you access to an additional section in the WordPress dashboard called Contact.
 There, you can create new forms and adjust the existing ones.